How to Register for Summer Camp

 With all of this in mind and a little preparation on your part you will be better prepared to register for a week of camp that works for you and with the friends you’d like to share the experience with.

-And once again, if any of the less popular sites work for your family there will be no rush to register on January 12th; you will have MONTHS to decide.
+And once again, if any of the less popular sites work for your family there will be no rush to register on January 18th; you will have weeks maybe even months to decide.

 Thank you so much for your patience and understanding!